 “I never expected to be an academic,” says Katy de la Garza, the new associate dean for SIT’s International Honors Programs.
 A native of Costa Rica, de la Garza attended university in the United States and worked in international development and education before she was drawn into academia.

-After completing her master’s in international affairs at Columbia University, de la Garza returned to Central America, where she spent three years working in the government.
+After completing her BA in foreign affairs at Georgetown University’s School of Foreign Service, de la Garza returned to Central America, where she spent three years working in the government.
 It was a passion for social justice that led her there.
 “I come from a very small country in a region with a lot of conflict, but because of the type of democracy we had, we were able to keep the peace.
 I wanted to learn from our government, to see how they did that.”

-Soon, though, she saw that change came very slowly in government and that nonprofits were able to bring change more quickly, so she left for the world of NGOs.
+Soon, though, she saw that change came very slowly in government and that nonprofits were able to bring change more quickly, so she left for the world of NGOs and got a master’s degree in international affairs at Columbia University.
 “I was happy with my master’s degree,” she says.
 “I never planned to get a doctorate.”
 But she saw that it was academics with PhDs, rather than practitioners on the ground, who were directing programs.
 “I thought if I said, ‘I have 10 years of experience in NGOs,’ no one would listen to me, but if I had a doctorate, maybe they would.”

 So, after a decade working in Mexico and Costa Rica with Pro Mujer Mexico, the U.S. Peace Corps, the Nature Conservancy, and Emerge Central America Fund, de la Garza returned to the United States to start her doctorate in education at Columbia University.
 “It was the only program I applied to,” she says.
 “I knew it could open doors.”